Last updated: May 4, 2026

 - I just moved to Florida: file homestead, then ask about portability if you moved from another Florida homestead.

-- I am 65+ and low-income: ask first about the local senior exemption and then the long-term resident exemption if you have lived there 25+ years.
+- I am 65 or older and low-income: ask first about the local senior exemption.
+Then ask about the long-term resident exemption if you have lived there 25 years or more.

 - I missed the deadline: ask immediately about late filing and do not wait for the tax bill.